Osiris199/Katalon_Emulator_k8s/README.md

 2) Upon completion, it transfers the test reports to the local machine.
 3) Finally, the pod is terminated.

-Currently, our test cases are set up statically, but we're actively working on updating this process.
+Currently, our test cases are set up statically, but we're actively working on updating this process